In this article:

 Getting the notification that you have orders for a military move, or Permanent Change of Station (PCS), is exciting!
 But it can also be overwhelming to consider the laundry list of what must be accomplished.
-Of course, the military will let the military member know what’s expected, but it doesn’t hurt to have a streamlined list to help you think ahead.
+Of course, the military will let the servicemember know what’s expected, but it doesn’t hurt to have a streamlined list to help you think ahead.

-What type of move is it?
+First things first, what type of move is it?

 - Obtaining passports and/or visas for your family